antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 ---

 ## Background
 Testing software is an important part of its lifecycle and a big part of its success.
-However, usually what happens in a project is that testing is overlooked.
-This could be due to several reasons but perhaps the biggest factor is not enuf time.
-Therefor find the right tool, could potential save the project.
+There is lot different frameworks and method out there.
+Finding the right tool for the project could sometime be challenging!
+[Postman](https://www.postman.com/) is popular API platform for building and using APIs, and widely used among developers, architects and technical functions!

-In this blog post we will use Postman and Github Actions to automate testing, and see how easy and testing could be done.
+Integrating testing in the CI pipeline can improve the overall quality and productivity.
+Therefor, in this blog post we will explore how Postman can be used to automate API testing using Github Actions.

 ## What is Postman?
-Postman is a popular tool to call and build API:s with.
-It has an easy to use UI and have become more and more soficticated over the time.
-Postman comes with a lot of features, workspaces, environments, testing and flows.
-The flow feature allows you build workflows.
-For more information read more about Postman [here]()
+As mention before Postman is a popular platform to build and using API:.
+Postman is packed with a lot of features such as workspaces where you share and build API artifacts.
+It also comes with the availability to perform load testing and test individual API:s.
+For more information more about Postman and its feature read more at their [website](https://www.postman.com/product/what-is-postman/)

 ## Testing APIs